 Bathurst and Cowra: Legal Advice Clinic: Legal Aid NSW: Kim

 Cowra: Drug & Alcohol Counsellor, NSW Health: Amanda

 Please contact 02 6338 1100 for further information on these services.

 headspace Bathurst has a Centre located in Cowra.
 You can expect the same welcoming, youth-friendly vibe from our team in Cowra.
 All services are free, for all young people aged 12 to 25 years.
 You can get in touch with our Cowra team if you’re having a tough time, or would like to improve your health and wellbeing.
 You can also make contact if you’re not sure what’s going on, or feel like you need someone to talk to.

 The services you’ll access will depend on what your needs and goals are.
-Our Cowra receptionist’s name is Elizabeth and she’ll make your first appointment with Liz, one of our Youth Care Coordinators.
+Our Cowra receptionist’s name is Simone and she’ll make your first appointment with Liz, one of our Youth Care Coordinators.
 Liz will talk with you about what’s going on in your life and help you work out what your options are.
 You’ll have the opportunity to access mental health, drug and alcohol services and vocational support.
 You might go on to see our Psychologist or our Tele-psychiatrist Dr Shah.
 You might also continue to see Liz for support with school, study or employment.
 The Cowra team can also arrange for you to see a Drug and Alcohol Counsellor or Women’s Health Nurse.

 Shop 43C Cowra Mall, 39-43 Kendal Street, Cowra NSW 2794

 9.00 am to 5.00 pm - Monday to Thursday